 There are also some cool tricks for getting around it.
 One is to choose a camera with manual exposure and focus controls, and avoid automatic mode whenever possible.
 Another option is to look for a "continuous shooting" or "continuous AF" mode on your camera and activate that whenever you want ultra-responsive photo capture.
 A third trick involves keeping the shutter button half-depressed when you're shooting in automatic.
 That way, the camera stays focused and doesn't have to pause to focus once you push the button.
 And if you think your problem is one of processing, be sure to look for a camera with a "burst mode," and use that for squeezing off rapid-fire shots; in "burst mode," cameras can store a limited number of photos much faster than during regular shooting.

 Currently, there's no set standard to let manufacturers publish specs about camera speed — partly because it's affected by so many additional factors.
 Fortunately, today's cameras are a lot speedier than early digital cameras — and the more high-end the camera, the less lag it's likely to have.
-You may also want to consider a digital SLR camera.
-They have greater response time than most point-and-shoot cameras — an SLR responds instantaneously to a press of a shutter button.
+You may also want to consider a digital SLR camera or a mirrorless hybrid interchangeable lens camera.
+They have greater response time than most point-and-shoot cameras — these cameras respond instantaneously to a press of a shutter button.
 If you're extremely worried about potential lag issues, read up on real-life user reviews of the model in question.
 You'll quickly get a sense of whether it commonly lags, or whether it's on the speedy side.

 A: A digital SLR, or "single-lens reflex," camera generally combines increased flexibility and improved picture-taking with larger size and higher price.
 Today's digital SLRs let you change out lenses and manually set exposure and focus, making them a great choice for enthusiasts and professionals.
 Because their internal image sensor is usually larger than those found in point-and-shoot models, they tend to deliver cleaner, sharper, more dynamic photos.
 And due to their construction, they have incredibly rapid response time and powerful continuous shooting modes.